Exam Weighting Calculator

 Related Tools

 Disclaimer: This calculator uses the standard weighted formula.
-Your module may have additional rules such as minimum exam marks or penalties.
-Always check your module handbook.
+Some modules have additional rules such as minimum exam marks required to pass regardless of coursework, or penalty deductions for late submission.
+Always check your module handbook for any special regulations.